Chart Color Schemes

 Waikerie faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Educational participation is notably high at 26.1%, including 12.3% in primary education, 8.3% in secondary education, and 1.1% pursuing tertiary education.
-Waikerie has a robust network of 7 schools educating approximately 718 students, with typical Australian school conditions (ICSEA: 964) offering balanced educational opportunities.
-There are 6 primary and 1 secondary school serving distinct age groups.
-School places per 100 residents are lower at 10.5 compared to the regional average of 13.6, possibly leading some students to attend schools in adjacent areas.
+Educational participation is high at 26.1%, including 12.3% in primary education, 8.3% in secondary education, and 1.1% pursuing tertiary education.
+There are seven schools operating within Waikerie, educating approximately 718 students, with typical Australian school conditions (ICSEA: 964) and balanced educational opportunities.
+Education provision is balanced with six primary and one secondary school serving distinct age groups.
+School places per 100 residents stand at 10.5, below the regional average of 13.6, indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education